 - More Assets

 More assets, more opportunities.
-Alongside Daimler, you can trade up to 100 financial assets that include forex pairs, stocks, indices, commodities, and bonds.
+Alongside Daimler, you can trade up to 100 financial assets that include forex pairs, stocks CFDs, indices CFDs, commodities CFDs, and bonds.

 - Leveraged Trading

 Daimler stock can be traded at Friedberg Direct with leverage of up to .
 This effectively means investors have the potential to invest up to tenfold on Daimler stock.